willingsan/SurpriseHousingAdvRgrn/README.md

 ## General Information

 Surprise Housing, A US based housing company, has decided to enter Australian market.
-The management wants to reposition themselves such that they can buy houses at below their fair price and then sell them at a premium later on.
+The management wants to reposition themselves such that they can buy houses at below their fair prices and then sell them at a premium later on.

 ## Technologies Used
 	- Python - version 3.11.5